 Water, water, and more water will help to flush excess sodium out of your system.
 Try adding lemon to some of those eight-ounce glasses, particularly in the morning, to help with digestion and reduce the amount of salt retained in your body.
 Add lemon to warm water for maximum effect.

 Dairy is a common bloating culprit, and it runs rampant even at Thanksgiving dinner (but boy, do we love the green bean casserole and creamy potato soufflé).
-In the morning, skip the coffee creamer, yogurt, or cereal at breakfast, and try this smoothie instead to help you start the day on a healthy, detoxifying note.
+In the morning, skip the coffee creamer, yogurt, or cereal at breakfast, and try a smoothie instead to help you start the day on a healthy, detoxifying note.
 Then, limit your dairy intake at the dinner table.

 According to Tone It Up founders Katrina Hodgson and Karena Dawn, ginger is the number one ingredient for de-bloating.
 So whether you have ginger tea, fresh ginger juice, or make your own ginger-lime shot (to be consumed immediately after a large meal), you can turn to this spice to help calm your digestive system.
 (Here are five more surprisingly awesome beauty benefits of ginger.)